tier4/ota-client/docs/README.md

 ##### The default setting

-If proxy_info.yml doesn’t exist, the default setting is used as follows:
+If proxy_info.yml doesn't exist, the default setting is used as follows:

 - enable_ota_proxy
   - true